-The Company in conjunction with the following entities will continue to coordinate efforts to minimize program overlap and eliminate customer confusion:
+The Company in conjunction with the following entities will continue to coordinate efforts to minimize Program overlap and eliminate customer confusion:

-- New York State Energy Research Development Authority ("NYSERDA"); - National Grid, which delivers gas energy services to Brooklyn, Staten Island and parts of Queens; - New York State Electric and Gas Company ("NYSEG"), which delivers power in the northeastern part of Westchester County; - New York Power Authority ("NYPA"), which generates electricity and delivers electric services to various government and non-government customers throughout New York State; - Other stakeholders, such as New York City and Westchester County.
+- New York State Energy Research Development Authority (NYSERDA); - National Grid, which delivers gas energy services to Brooklyn, Staten Island and parts of Queens; - New York State Electric and Gas Company (NYSEG), which delivers power in the northeastern part of Westchester County; - New York Power Authority (NYPA), which generates electricity and delivers electric and gas services to various government and non-government customers throughout New York State; - Other stakeholders, such as NYC and Westchester County.

-The Company meets and speaks regularly with NYSERDA, joint utilities, Energy Efficiency Program Administrators Collaborative (EEPAC).
-Implementation Advisory Group ("IAG") and Evaluation Advisory Group ("EAG") on coordination issues.
+The Company meets and speaks regularly with NYSERDA, joint utilities, the Implementation Advisory Group ("IAG") and the New York State Evaluation Advisory Group ("EAG") on coordination issues.